aligungor/PaymentSDK/README.md

 ## Building with GitHub Actions

-PaymentSDK is continuously built and tested using GitHub Actions.
+PaymentSDK is continuously built using GitHub Actions.
 The provided workflow automates the process of building an `XCFramework`, which can be used in your project.

 ### **How to Build the XCFramework Using GitHub Actions**
 1. Go to the **"Actions"** tab in your GitHub repository.